Octopussy-Project/Octopussy_Documentation/FAQ.md

 The default URL is **https://\<your_server\>:8888/**.

 The default **login / password** are **admin / admin**.

+### How can I migrate Octopussy from one server to another one ?

+If you want to migrate Octopussy from one server to another one, follow these 4 steps:
+  * [Install Octopussy](https://github.com/sebthebert/Octopussy_Documentation/blob/master/01_Installation.md) on your new server
+  * Copy Octopussy configuration from your old server to your new one
+  * Configure your devices to send their logs to the new Octopussy server
+  * Finally move your logs from your old server to the new one

 ### What are software requirements for Octopussy ?